Opcode and Operand

 Step - 1.
 The addition of the Instruction Register (IR) is loaded into the Memory Address Register (MAR).

 Step - 2.
-The address field of Instruction Register (IR) is updated from the Memory Buffer Register (MBR).
+The Instruction Register (IR) address field is updated from the Memory Buffer Register (MBR).

-The Interrupt Cycle - When the execution cycle completed, there is a test that is build to check whether an enabled interrupt has arisen or not.
+The Interrupt Cycle - When the execution cycle is completed, there is a test that is built to check whether an enabled interrupt has arisen or not.

 If an enabled interrupt has arisen, the interrupt cycle also arises.
 Its nature depends upon the machine.

 Step - 1.
-Values of Program Counter (PC) is moved to Memory Buffer Register (MBR).
+The Program Counter (PC) values are moved to the Memory Buffer Register (MBR).

 Step - 2.
-Memory Address Register (MAR) is loaded with an address where the value of the Program Counter (PC) is to be saved.
+Memory Address Register (MAR) is loaded with an address where the Program Counter (PC) value is to be saved.
 PC is loaded with the address of begin of the interrupt routine.

 Step - 3.
 Memory Buffer Register (MBR) having the old value of Program Counter (PC) is stored in memory.